SabirLume/Farm/README.md

 ## Lessons Learned:

 While making this web application I further my understanding of how to use .onClick and how Math.random can be used to move images.

-##Changes
-I made some color changes to buttons